LiajuX/NextLevelWeek-Booster-Ecoleta/README.md

 ## 🏁 Starting the project:

-Clone the project: `git clone https://github.com/LiajuX/NextLevelWeek-Booster-Ecoleta`
+Start by cloning the project: `git clone https://github.com/LiajuX/NextLevelWeek-Booster-Ecoleta`

 ❗ **NOTE:** If you don't have yarn installed, use npm instead.